 This is the name of our Parent Teacher Association.
 All members of the community are invited to join in with the organisation of a range of events throughout the year.
-A Tuck Shop is provided by the PTA in school every Friday.
-Children may bring a maximum of 40 pence to spend.

 CURRICULUM

 The school aims to provide all children with a broad and balanced curriculum to cover their needs.
 Considerable emphasis is placed on the teaching of basic skills which are then encouraged to be used in other areas of learning.